ravi-data-science/ta_work/README.md

 How to run the program?

-1) Control program/ scala file having the main method is 'TA_Work1.scala'
+1) 'TA_Work1.scala' - In Master branch, Control program/ scala file having the main method (which calls the processDebtPlanAndPayments and prits results)
 2) Run the main method in 'TA_Work1.scala' to print the results in json lines format Example -